laicommadarren/restaurant-recommendation-project/README.md

 Choose between breakfast, lunch, or dinner.
 Click the respective button to select it and proceed to the next option.

 #### 5. Choose food category:
-In this prototype there are 10 options to choose from.
+In this prototype there are 10 preselected options to choose from.

 Each page shows 2 options, with "more options" and "previous options" buttons allowing you to scan through the food categories.